• Skip to primary navigation

 With no wolves, deer were free to devour on the rich young grasses along the wide open edges alongside the river.
 Once wolves were reintroduced to the ecosystem, the deer felt more vulnerable, so they left the banks of the river and grazed on grasses elsewhere.
-This allowed grasses to mature, and made way for young sapling to mature into trees.
+This allowed grasses to mature, and made way for young saplings to mature into trees.
 The tree roots reduced erosion on the river’s edges, and change the river itself.
 It’s quite remarkable.
 Watch the video!

 Ecosystems in Your Product Mix

-It turns out that an ecosystem is a powerful way to see your company, and your long-term competitive strategy:
+It turns out that an ecosystem is a powerful way to see your company and your long-term competitive strategy:

 1. Eliminate Invasive Species